-In the depths of North-Eastern Europe, on the sandy shores where Viking ships lay with Byzantium loads, where wolves still hunt deer in the wilderness, exists a piece of Neverland.
-Until the end of the 18th century there were deep borderland forests what divided the Russian Empire from Commonwealth of Poland and Lithuania.
-Well guarded caravans cross those forests commuting between Muscovy and Rome.
-Sometimes they stopped at the tavern 2 miles away of modern Highway in the forest where now small lawn with some ruins and huge old lime trees mark the place.
+In the depths of North-Eastern Europe, on the sandy shores where the Viking ships lay with Byzantium loads and where wolves still hunt for deer in the wilderness, exists a piece of Neverland.
+Until the end of the 18th century there were deep borderland forests that divided the Russian Empire from Commonwealth of Poland and Lithuania.
+Well guarded caravans crossed those forests when commuting between Muscovy and Rome.
+Sometimes they stopped at the tavern about 2 miles away of modern Highway in the forest where now small lawn with some ruins and huge old lime trees mark the place.

 In spite of this, it is still a popular tourist target, and the abandoned park – is one of the most beautiful spring meeting places in Latvia, but Great Bog Trail is ready to capture heart of almost everybody all year long.

 Great Bog of Ķemeri remains one of biggest and last intact raised bogs in Europe.
 Almost 100 km2 of peat, small lakes and curly ancient trees.
 There everybody can walk over deadly quagmire in room slippers.
 Elegant boardwalk leads you over depth of the bog for almost 3.5 km and allows you to enjoy environment like directly from Hound of Baskervilles.